CS410-2015Fall/Group_16_Wutudu/README.md

                                    ]
 ```

-##/groups/:gid/prewutudu/:id/finish
+##/groups/:gid/prewutudu/:pid/finish

 ```
-NOTE: If group not found, then always returns ["Group Not Found", 400] If requester not in group with :group_id, then always returns ["User Not In Group", 400] for any actions.
+NOTE: If group not found, it will always return ["Group Not Found", 404] for any actions
-If pre_wutudu not in group get ["PreWutudu Not Found In Group", 404]
+      If requester not in group with :group_id, it will always return ["User Not Active In Group", 404] for any actions If PreWutudu not found in group, then always return ["PreWutudu Not Found In Group", 404] If the wutudu has already been finished, it will always return ["Action Invalid.
+PreWutudu Already Finished", 400] for any actions
 ```
 ```
 #TEMPORARY - Will be changing later, once we get #magic working